Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it means to be experiencing success or happiness.
-The phrase uses "high" metaphorically to suggest a state of superiority or success, and while it may evoke images of literal height, its meaning is figurative, referring to being at the peak of success.
+The idiom uses "high" metaphorically to suggest a state of superiority or success, and while it may evoke images of literal height, its meaning is figurative, referring to being at the peak of success.

 Origin: